-The cherry head tortoise and the common red-footed tortoise are often confused with each other.
+The cherry-head tortoise and the common red-footed tortoise are often confused.

-Fundamental to their appeal are their colorful appearances and small sizes.
-No matter which you choose, you’ll own an eye-catching tortoise that doesn’t take up much space.
+Fundamental to their appeal is their colorful appearance and small size.
+No matter which one you choose, you’ll own an eye-catching tortoise that doesn’t take up much space.

 While these tortoises share similarities, they differ in appearance, temperament, price, lifespan, and activity levels.
-These factors determine how easy your preferred tortoise will be to care for in captivity.
+These factors determine how easy the tortoise will be to care for in captivity.

 Cherry Head Tortoise Basic Information